bayertom/simplifyContourLinesAXS/README.md

 	716729.0500809327 984184.3721799804 271.0
 	716722.7397809327 984188.0845799805 271.0

+All files in the destination folder, compliant with the user-defined contour mask

+     +cont=*contour_lines*.csv

+are processed one by one.

 Lower part of the vertical buffer c(h - dh), dh = 0.1, h - dh = 270.9, file = 'buffer_B1_270.9_27.csv', example:
 The associated CSV file name contains its height (270.9) and unique id(27).